Reigate: Cranston Library

-New Town Hall
+Town Hall

 The current town hall was completed in 1901 to replace the old town hall in the High Street.
 It was designed by Macintosh and Newman in the Arts and Crafts style and was originally known as the Municipal Buildings.
 On opening, it also housed the police station and courts, but the police moved to new premises in Reigate Road in 1943 and the courts service vacated the building in the early 1970s.
 The town hall has been the headquarters of Reigate and Banstead Borough Council, since its inception on 1 April 1974.

 Old Town Hall

 The old town hall, at the east end of the High Street, was constructed in around 1728.
 It was built on the site of a chapel, dedicated to St Thomas Becket that was existence before 1330.
 Following the Reformation, the chapel became a market house.
 It was demolished in around 1785 and was replaced by the current red brick structure.
 The building served as the headquarters of Reigate Municipal Borough Council from its formation in 1863 until the borough council moved to the new town hall in Castlefield Road in 1901.
 Randal Vogan purchased the old town hall in 1922 and presented it to the Borough Council.